DanielAndi/PhytoPi/dashboard/docs/platform/ANDROID_TESTING_GUIDE.md

 adb devices

 # Check USB connection
+# ⚠️ IMPORTANT: Connect directly to computer (NOT through USB hub)
+# USB hubs can cause connection issues with ADB
 # Try a different USB cable
-# Try a different USB port
+# Try a different USB port on your computer
 ```

 ### Issue: "Unauthorized" Device